Prakruthi-G-H/html-css-mini-projects/subscription-form/README.md

 ## 📌 Features

 - 📱 **Responsive Design**  — Optimized for mobile, tablet, and desktop devices
-- 🎨 **Modern UI** — Gradient background, clean typography, and a visually appealing layout
+- 🎨 **Modern UI** — Attractive gradient background with a clean layout
 - 🧩 **Grid Layout** — Form fields and image are neatly organized using CSS Grid
 - ✉️ **Email Input** — Users can enter their email to subscribe
 - ✅ **No Spams Included** — Displays reassuring message under the form